TinyPART/TinyPART/publications.md

 # Publications

-{% bibliography --file pivot %}
+{% bibliography --file tinypart %}

 ## Previous Work
-The following list gives a short overview about previous publications of the PIVOT group, which stimulated this project.
+The following list gives a short overview about previous publications of the TinyPART group, which stimulated this project.

 {% bibliography --file prev %}